MatthewAquino/studyNotes/AWS-SAA/AWS Solution Architect Associate.md

     - Adds a guaranteed 15 minute replication SLA on this process
     - Without replication is a best effort process
   - Replication Metrics and Notifications
-    - Monitor the progress of your replication rule through Cloudwatch Metrics
+    - Monitor the progress of your replication rule through Cloud-watch Metrics
   - Delete Marker Replication
     - Delete markers created by S3 delete operations will be replicated (Deletions in the source are replicated to the destination)
 - S3 Replication Considerations